Concepts

 Drug half-life explained

-Half-life is the time it takes for the amount of a drug in the body to fall by 50% under a given model.
-It is a useful simplification, not a guarantee about detection or safety.
+Half-life is the time it takes for a measured concentration to fall by 50% under a given model.
+It is a useful simplification, not a guarantee about effects or safety.

 Mathematical definition